NovatecConsulting/developer-security-training/Challenge 1: Broken Access Control/README.md

 **HINT:** Make sure that you download [Postman](https://www.getpostman.com/apps).

 ## Prepare for the challenges:
 Before starting the first challenge, try to become familiar with the OWASP Juice Shop.
-Try out the functionalities in the menu bar like the "Contact Us"-Button or the "Search"-Field, have a look at the Login Site and create an account in the Juice Shop.
+Try out the functionalities in the menu bar like the `Contact Us`-Button or the `Search`-Field, have a look at the Login Site and create an account in the Juice Shop.
 After you have done the user registration, there might be several new functions as a logged in user which you should also try out.

 ## Challenge 1.1: Find the Score Board with the challenge overview
 The Score Board provides an overview of all challenges in the OWASP Juice Shop.
 This subpage cannot be found by navigating through the application, because there is no direct button redirecting to the Score Board yet.